gdbooks/TileBasedGamesInOpenTK/Chapter15.md

 ###Character refactor
 Before creating the enemy class we need to refactor the ```Character``` and ```PlayerCharacter``` classes a bit.
 Right now all of the animation code is in ```PlayerCharacter``` seeing how both the player and the enemy will animate, we should move this functionality into the **Character** class.

-The collision handling code is also all in ```PlayerCharacter```, and both player and enemy are going to collide with the wall, but for now we're going to duplicate the collision code across these two classes
+The collision handling code is also all in ```PlayerCharacter```, and both player and enemy are going to collide with the wall, but for now we're going to duplicate the collision code across these two classes.

+This refactor is super simple.
+Take the **Animate** method from ```PlayerCharacter``` and move it into ```Character```.
+Next take the **animFPS** and **animTimer** variables and also move them into ```Character```.
+That's it.
+The animation code is now shared for all characters!

+**Run the game**, everything should work like before.

+###Creating EnemyCharacter
+The enemy characters are going to be simple.
+They are either going to move up or down.
+They are going to start walking and keep walking until they hit a wall.
+Once they hit a wall they are going to change direction.
+This is about as easy as you can get with an enemy, coincidentally most enemies in Super Mario work like this.